-International Foundation for Electoral Systems (IFES) Senior Global Electoral Adviser Staffan Darnolf has 20 years of experience as a scholar and practitioner in the field of democratization and electoral processes.
+Dr. Staffan Darnolf, the International Foundation for Electoral Systems' (IFES) senior global electoral operations and adminstration advisor, has 20 years of experience as a scholar and practitioner in the field of democratization and electoral processes.
 He specializes in electoral reform in emerging democracies and post-conflict societies and has published books, articles and chapters in peer-reviewed scholarly journals throughout his career.

 Darnolf has been engaged as an elections expert in over 20 countries.
 Most recently, he served as IFES’ director of Program Development and Innovation and led IFES' office in Zimbabwe, where he served as a senior adviser on electoral issues concerning the drafting of the new constitution, the constitutional referendum and electoral management processes.